 Some men experience low testosterone levels or testosterone deficiency, resulting in erectile dysfunction, a low sex drive, and other issues.
 Doctors can prescribe a form of hormone therapy known as testosterone replacement therapy to support healthy testosterone levels.
 Testosterone levels typically correlate with your estrogen levels, but a sudden increase in testosterone may contribute to an increase in aromatase.

-If you do go through with TRT, make sure that your doctor carefully measures your hormone levels throughout the process.
+If you do go through with hormone replacement therapy, your healthcare provider will carefully measure your hormone levels throughout the hormone therapy process.
 You may also receive controlled levels of aromatase inhibitor to keep your aromatase production at a minimum.

 Regular exercise is one of the surest methods to rebalance your hormones and keep your estradiol in check.
 Exercise may help to increase testosterone levels in both the short- and long-term.
 Strength training and lifting weights are believed to have a more significant effect on testosterone as increased muscle mass results in increased testosterone production, but all forms of exercise count.

 Maintaining a regular workout routine can also help to reduce fat cells.
 This can reduce the amount of aromatase enzyme, which may then help to reduce the amount of testosterone that gets converted into the estrogen hormone.